FAQ’s

 -

 That’s completely valid.
 Many clients come to me after feeling unseen, dismissed, or pathologized elsewhere.
-Our work will center your voice, story, and nervous system—always grounded in consent and cultural responsiveness.
+Our work will center your voice, story, and nervous system.
+Our work will always be grounded in consent and emotional attunement.

 “As you start to walk on the way, the way appears.”